harrymt/type-theme/README.md

 ## Created with Jekyll

-A free and open-source [Jekyll](http://jekyllrb.com) theme.
-Great for blogs and easy to customize.
+A free and open-source blogging platform [Jekyll](http://jekyllrb.com).